Coronavirus: Chaos Follows Trump's European Travel Ban; EU Says It Wasn't Warned

 "To keep new cases from entering our shores, we will be suspending all travel from Europe to the United States for the next 30 days.
 The new rules will go into effect Friday at midnight.
 These restrictions will be adjusted subject to conditions on the ground.

-"There will be exemptions for Americans who have undergone appropriate screenings, and these prohibitions will not only apply to the tremendous amount of trade and cargo, but various other things as we get approval.
+"There will be exemptions for Americans who have undergone appropriate screenings, and these prohibitions will not only apply to the tremendous amount of trade and cargo but various other things as we get approval.
 Anything coming from Europe to the United States is what we are discussing."

-Vice President Mike Pence, who is leading the Trump administration's COVID-19 effort, defended Trump's handling of the primetime address, saying "I don't think there was confusion" created by the president's remarks.
+Vice President Pence, who is leading the Trump administration's COVID-19 effort, defended Trump's handling of the prime-time address, saying, "I don't think there was confusion" created by the president's remarks.

 In an appearance on CNN Thursday morning, Pence also mentioned that Americans flying home from Europe "will be funneled through 13 different airports" where they will be screened and then asked to self-quarantine.
 Pence did not name those airports.